GoncaloP0710/library/README.md

 ### Limitations

-All the required functionalities for the project are working
+All the required functionalities for the project are working.
+It is necessary to write the command name exactly as shown without spaces neither before nor after the command name

 ## Getting Started